NordicSemiconductor/Android-nRF-Toolbox/README.md

 ### Nordic UART Service

 The UART profile allows for fast prototyping of devices.
 The service itself is very simple, having just 2 characteristics, one for sending data and one for receiving.
-UART preset configuration can be created as a separate profile.
+A UART preset configuration can be created as a separate profile.
 Each of them, when pressed, will send the stored command to the device.
+The UART profile is included in the profile list and is managed in the same way as other profiles.
 **_NOTE:_** The Device Firmware Update (DFU) feature has been removed from this application and is now offered as a standalone app. https://github.com/NordicSemiconductor/Android-DFU-Library